 What Is It?

 Veins have one-way valves to prevent blood from flowing backward.
-If valves do not close correctly, blood leaks through the valve and results in pooling and back-pressure.
-Over time this causes enlargement and occasional bulging of veins.
-Varicose veins are large veins located deep under the skin but can protrude from the skin and appear rope-like.
-Not only are they cosmetically unpleasing, they can cause aching, swelling and irritation.
+If valves do not close correctly, blood leaks through the valve and results in pooling in the legs.
+Over time, this causes enlargement and occasional bulging of veins.
+Varicose veins are deeper large veins that protrude from the skin and appear rope-like.
+Not only are they cosmetically unpleasing, but they can also cause aching, swelling and irritation.
+Spider veins are located just below the surface of the skin.
+They appear as small red, purple or bluish veins, with a web-like or linear appearance.
+Spider veins are usually not painful, but a limited number of people may experience itching, burning or throbbing in their legs due to spider veins

 What factors lead to varicose and spider veins?